 Top 3 Flies for the Week

-- Dry Fly: Griffith’s Gnat (#20-24) – Effective during midday midge hatches in calm water.
+- Dry Fly: Griffith’s Gnat (#20-24) – Occasional use during midday hatches on sunny days.

-Tips Fly Fishing on the Cache La Poudre River
+Tips Fly Fishing - Cache La Poudre River

 Seasonal Tip